vjagannath786/Data-Science-Interview-Questions-Answers/Python Interview Questions & Answers for Data Scientists.md

 𝐀𝐫𝐫𝐚𝐲: on the other hand array can only store a single data type like integers only, float only, or any derived object only. but unlike lists, it's very efficient in terms of speed and memory usage (NumPy is one of the best libraries that implements array operations as it's a very rich library that solves many problems in numerical computation like vectorization, broadcasting, ...etc).

 𝐒𝐞𝐭: it's also a built-in data type in Python and can store more that data types. but it does not allow for the existence of duplicates and if there are duplicates it only uses one of them. provide a lot of methods like unions, diffs, and intersections.

+### Q15: Difference between generators and decorators in python ?